lowcoder-org/lowcoder/docs/connect-your-data/query-basics/README.md

 <figure><img src="../../.gitbook/assets/App Editor  Database Query GUI.png" alt=""><figcaption><p>For many Databases there is a visual GUI Mode to execute prepared statements on the Database.</p></figcaption></figure>

-Lowcoder also offers a GUI Mode for Write-Operations on the Database, such as INSERT, UPDATE, and DELETE.
+OpenFlower also offers a GUI Mode for Write-Operations on the Database, such as INSERT, UPDATE, and DELETE.
 This helps you to ease the Binding of user-made changes of Data in your App, back to the Databases.

 ### Metadata